 |Sony A7 III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y||Sony A7 III|

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M-E Typ 240 does not offer wifi capability.

 Studio photographers will appreciate that the Nikon D750 (unlike the M-E Typ 240) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M-E Typ 240 and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the M-E Typ 240 does not have a direct predecessor.
+The M-E Typ 240 is a recent model that features in the current product line-up of Leica.
+In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.